Upcoming Exhibitions

 Performance Part 2: November 15th, 6pm

-Performance Part 3: TBD
+Performance Part 3: January 10th, time tbd

 Javier Robelo, from Managua, Nicaragua, uses sculpture and performance to explore queer identity and experience.
 Working with paper-mâché, fabric, and tape, he creates forms that look both familiar and strange, inviting people to touch, dance with, and pull them apart.
 These works come to life through interaction, turning into collaborators in participatory events that question social norms and highlight the possibilities of change.
 By working closely with others and with materials, Javier looks for beauty in what is overlooked and freedom in the feeling of not belonging.